capsicumbaccatum/MS2LDA_workshop_Halle/README.md

 ./run_analysis.sh --dataset "path\to\FeatureTable_Test_Course.mgf" --n-motifs 200 --n-iterations 1000 --output-folder "path\to\output_folder_demo"
 ```

-2. Include Mass2Motif mapping on a molecular network: Run MS2LDA on the consensus spectra MGF of the demo dataset (FeatureTable_Test_Course_consensus.mgf)
+2. Include Mass2Motif mapping on a molecular network: Run MS2LDA on the consensus spectra MGF of the demo dataset
+**File name:** FeatureTable_Test_Course_consensus.mgf
+**Folder:** Original_feature_Table
 For Classical Molecular Networking (CMN), we need to use the consensus MGF file provided by GNPS2.
-You can find this consensus MGF file in this folder: GNPS2_files.
+You can find this consensus MGF file in this folder: Original_feature_Table.

 If you want to map the motifs on the GNPS2 network, you'll need to run MS2LDA (again) on the consensus MGF file.
 It is not necessary to run MS2LDA on both files (FeatureTable_Test_Course.mgf **and** FeatureTable_Test_Course_consensus.mgf), but just on the latter consensus MGF file to proceed with the mapping on the molecular network.
 Please note that the results and especially the feature IDs will not be exactly the same.